Use Client-Side Field Level Encryption in Confluent Cloud

 Handle errors

 If the Schema Registry client cannot decrypt the encrypted fields, it throws an error.
-You can configure the client to pass the encrypted data through in spite of the error, or you can send the records to a dead-letter queue (DLQ).
+You can configure the client to pass the encrypted data through in spite of the error.

 To pass encrypted data through in spite of an error, on the client specify an onFailure property in the rule.
 Here is an example: